 If you want to improve the customer experience at your business, here are a few factors that you should prioritize.

 Delight new customers visually: Whether it's in your store or on your website, you should make your brand visually appealing.

 Make it easy to discover your products: Improving product discovery will increase your average order value and make your customers feel like you understand what they want.

 Personalize the shopping experience: Customers crave experiences that are unique and designed specifically for them.
 You can personalize your customer experience by gathering customer feedback and creating content and campaigns based on their input.

-Make returns easy: A lot of refunds are made in January, so it's smart to remind customers that they can trust you if they're not satisfied with your product.
+Make returns easy: Many refunds are made in January, so it's smart to remind customers that they can trust you if they're not satisfied with your product.
 This will reduce the chance of buyer's remorse making customers more likely to buy from your business even if they're unsure about a product.

-For marketers, email addresses are like gold because you can leverage email lists to follow up with customers after they make a purchase.
+Email addresses are like gold for marketers because you can leverage email lists to follow up with customers after purchase.
 You can send them information about their orders, unique offers, segmentation emails, and valuable content related to your brand.